 There are also other strategies you can use to reduce the size of the media on a page as well, including using

 srcset, or serving optimised mp4 videos instead of gifs.
-There is also the issue of caching which you can look into.
+And there is also caching or serving from a CDN which you can look into.

 What do you think?
 Do you use lazy load and/or do you appreciate it as a feature on a website?